 People demonstrate biblical wisdom by the quality of their advice and lives.
 Like Jesus, their words and ways bless some and offend others.
-Proverbs and Godly Living Skills--Part Ten describes five characteristics of wise people.
+Wisdom in Proverbs--Part Ten describes five characteristics of wise people.
 They are impartial, have God-honoring motives, and are self-correcting, diligent, and bold.

 They Are Impartial